-The principle of bio-adaptive lighting is to provide artificial light controlled in such a way as to match the needs of human biological cycles, or circadian rhythms, in the most effective and appropriate way.
+The principle of bio-adaptive lighting is to provide artificial light controlled to match the needs of human biological cycles, or circadian rhythms.
 It provides for improved health and wellbeing and supports aspects of human behaviour that benefit from varied and changeable lighting.

 For example: Late-evening light exposure delays circadian rhythms, resulting in later sleep and wake times, and early-morning light exposure advances these circadian rhythms, resulting in earlier sleep and wake times.

 Blue light is prevalent in sunlight, so your body absorbs the most during the summer and much less in the winter.
-Because of this, the researchers suggested that adding blue light to indoor atmospheres, as opposed to the standard yellow lights typically used, may help boost mood and productivity year-round, and especially during the winter.
+Because of this, researchers have suggested adding blue light to indoor environments instead of standard yellow lights to help boost mood and productivity year-round, especially during winter.

-Another less physiological benefit of bio-adaptive lighting is handing control over the lighting to the individual affected by it.
-It sounds simple but there are very few office or workplace lighting installations that allow the workers to change the lighting.
-A study by the University of Exeter found that welfare and productivity are most likely to be optimized by practices that empower the workforce and that their experiments showed that empowerment was the key differentiating factor in increasing productivity by up to 32%.
-Today the solutions now exist with the capability to provide this over the hugely important aspect of lighting.
+An additional benefit can be in handing control over lighting to the individual affected by it.
+There are few office or workplace lighting installations that allow the workers to change the lighting.
+A study by the University of Exeter found that welfare and productivity are most likely to be optimised by practices that empower the workforce and that their experiments showed that empowerment was the key differentiating factor in increasing productivity by up to 32%.
+Today, with amBX, the solution exists to provide simple and effective control this over the hugely important aspect of lighting.

 Lighting Wellbeing Dashboard